Home » Frequently Asked Questions About ABA » LBA vs BCBA: What’s the Difference?

 A limited permit BCBA certification is a type of certification that allows individuals who have completed a graduate program in behavior analysis to begin working as a Board Certified Behavior Analyst (BCBA) while they are still completing their supervised experience requirement.

-Typically, individuals who have completed a graduate program in behavior analysis must complete a certain number of supervised hours (typically 1,500 hours) in order to become eligible to sit for the BCBA certification exam.
+Typically, an individual who has completed a graduate program in behavior analysis must complete a certain number of supervised hours (typically 1,500 hours) in order to become eligible to sit for the BCBA certification exam.
 However, some states may offer a limited permit option, which allows individuals to begin working as a BCBA under supervision while they are still completing their supervised hours.

 ABADP Staff